Issued 1 July 2011

 Last updated 2 December 2019

 The purpose of this policy is to outline the principles governing the valuation of the portfolios managed by Norges Bank Investment Management.

-All assets and liabilities managed by Norges Bank Investment Management, including real estate subsidiaries, shall be included in the financial reporting for the Government Pension Fund Global (GPFG) and Norges Bank, and measured at fair value, in accordance with international financial reporting standards (IFRS) and Global Investment Performance Standards (GIPS).
+All assets and liabilities managed by Norges Bank Investment Management, including real estate and infrastructure subsidiaries, shall be included in the financial reporting for the Government Pension Fund Global (GPFG) and Norges Bank, and measured at fair value, in accordance with international financial reporting standards (IFRS) and Global Investment Performance Standards (GIPS).
 The policy shall be continually reassessed against both IFRS developments and changes in internal practices.